 We’re lumping these four tools together because they perform more or less the same searches, under the same business model.
 You usually get one cheap search with a free trial and you’re then invited to purchase a monthly subscription.

 Most of the information with your first search will be hidden behind a paywall, as it is their incentive to sell you a package.
 For instance, Intelius costs $0.95 per initial query, but you can pay an extra $39.95 for a background check.

 These services are mostly US-centric.
 On the plus side, they can pull out a wide range of results from official public records, such as marriage licenses or criminal offences.

-You can read more about how they work in our article on free email lookup.
+You can read more about how they work in our article on choosing the best free email lookup tool.

 Need to see if an email address exists in the first place?
 Use these reverse email lookup tools to confirm their deliverability (and possibly check how old they are).

 Email Hippo, which you can also access through VerifyEmailAddress.io has been operating since 2009.
 Sure, it looks like the website hasn’t been updated since, but the fact is that it works.
 Simply type in an email address, and the service will check MX records to confirm whether it exists or not.

 We’ve previously written about how you can use a data breach for user verification, but it’s particularly useful when looking at whether an email address exists or not.
 In fact, you can even infer how mature the address is depending on which data breach it’s been found.

 And HaveIBeenPwned is still the best site to quickly search for email addresses that appear in said data leaks (you can now also do the same with phone numbers).

 Best for Phone Number Verification